An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Proof of main result (Theorem )

 Then by Lemma \ref{importantlemma}, the number of nucleotides in $\mathcal{B}'$ occurring in the subsequence of $S$ starting at $N_1$ and ending at $N_2$ is even if $\ell=k$ and is odd if $\ell\not=k$.
-Therefore the tags with respect to $\mathcal{B}'$ of all uncoloured nucleotides at a given height share the same parity, and the parity alternates between successive tagged heights.
+Therefore the tags with respect to~$\mathcal{B}'$ of all uncoloured nucleotides at a given depth share the same parity, and the parity alternates between successive tagged depths.

 This completes the proof that Properties \ref{prop1} to \ref{prop4} hold for Algorithm 1.\\

 We next show that Properties \ref{prop5} and \ref{prop6} hold for the initial set $\mathcal{B}$ (defined in Step 1).